-The La Trobe University Art Collection began in 1966, before construction of the first buildings at the site of the University’s Melbourne campus.
+The La Trobe University Art Collection, managed by the La Trobe Art Institute began in 1966, before construction of the first buildings at the site of the University’s Melbourne campus.
 Considered a major public art collection, it includes over 2000 post-war and contemporary Australian art works.
 One of the most significant elements of the collection is the Etta Hirsh Ceramics Collection, donated to the University in 2010 by Emmanuel Hirsh in memory of his late wife Etta.
 The collection of more than 300 ceramic works demonstrates the Hirshs' belief in the importance of art in educating and enriching people’s lives.

 John Richards Initiative